pubkey/rxdb/docs-src/replication.md

 ## Data Layout

-To use the replication primitives you first have to ensure that your data is sortable by update time.
+To use the replication primitives you first have to ensure that your documents are sortable by their last write time.

 For example if your documents look like this: